Children's Comprehensive Bible Question Quiz

 c.
 The jawbone of a jackass.

-c.
-Samson used a jawbone to kill the Philistines.
+Samson utilized a donkey's jawbone to slay the 1,000 Philistines.

 -